Pentagon must pick up the pace to counter China, top general warns

 “If they can make that an advantage, we’re in a significant world of hurt,” he said.
 “This country still innovates and still has the technology advantage over anybody in the world.
 We’re just not taking advantage of it in the Department of Defense.”

-After Monday’s event to announce the rollout of the new ETI think tank, retired Air Force Gen. Hawk Carlise, president of the National Defense Industrial Association, repeated a well-known joke that China was the actual winner of America’s 20-year global war on terrorism.
+After Monday’s event to announce the rollout of the new ETI think tank, retired Air Force Gen. Hawk Carlisle, president of the National Defense Industrial Association, repeated a well-known joke that China was the actual winner of America’s 20-year global war on terrorism.

 “While we were spending trillions of dollars and all of our innovative spirit in [the Middle East], they were studying us.
 They were studying everything we did,” he said.
 “The chief of staff of the Chinese air force told me, ‘We watched what you did and we did everything in our power to counter every advantage you have.’”